No. 67 Squadron RAF: World War II

-The true origins of No. 67 Squadron RAF date from its so-called "re-formation" during World War II at Kallang Airport in Malaya on 12 March 1941.
+The true origins of No. 67 Squadron RAF date from its so-called "re-formation" during World War II at RAF Kallang in Malaya on 12 March 1941.
 It was equipped with the Brewster Buffalo, an aeroplane that was outclassed in Europe, but considered adequate to build up the defences in Asia.
 In October, it handed on its aircraft to No. 488 Squadron RNZAF and moved to Burma, taking on instead the Buffaloes of No. 60 Squadron RAF.
 The inadequacy of the Buffaloes led to their replacement with Hawker Hurricanes in February 1942, but the Japanese offensive could not be halted and by March 1942 the squadron "ceased to be effective".

 The squadron re-assembled at Alipore and formed part of the defence of Calcutta, converting to Spitfires in February 1944.
-The squadron disbanded officially on 23 August 1945 at Akyab, but kept its aircraft till the end of the month.
+The squadron disbanded officially on 23 August 1945 at RAF Akyab, but kept its aircraft till the end of the month.

 The Jet Age

 On 1 September 1950 the squadron reformed as a jet fighter-bomber unit, flying Vampire FB.5s first from RAF Wattisham and later from Gutersloh as part of RAF Germany.
-After a short return to the UK in April 1952, being stationed at RAF Duxford on 21 April 1952, the squadron moved again to Germany in May 1952 when it moved base to Wildenrath and re-equipped there in May 1953 with North American Sabres.
+After a short return to the UK in April 1952, being stationed at RAF Duxford on 21 April 1952, the squadron moved again to Germany in May 1952 when it moved base to Wildenrath and re-equipped there in May 1953 with Canadair Sabres.
 In July 1955 the squadron moved to another base again, RAF Bruggen and the Sabres were exchanged for Hunters.
 On 31 May 1957 the squadron disbanded and has not been active since.